Skip to content ↓

 Medication - Please let the school and your child's class teacher know if your child has any condition requiring medication, including allergies or asthma.
 If your child needs to be on a course of medication then please complete the relevant form which is kept in the school office.

-Walking to School- If you wish to give permission for your child to walk independently to/ from school at any point this academic year, please fill in the form set out via ParentMail.
+Walking to School- If you wish to give permission for your child to walk independently to/ from school at any point this academic year, please fill in the form sent out via ParentMail.
 Without permission, we cannot let your child leave the premises independently.

-Revision Sessions- As you know, the end of year expectations for Year 6 pupils are very high and in our efforts to help them achieve their full potential and to support their transition to secondary school, we are considering running revision sessions for some pupils.
+Revision Sessions- As you know, the end-of-year expectations for Year 6 pupils are very high and in our efforts to help them achieve their full potential and to support their transition to secondary school, we are considering running revision sessions for some pupils.
 These sessions will begin in January.
-We are very fortunate that teachers and members of staff have volunteered their time to help the children in previous years and as a result we might be able to offer very small, focused sessions for some of our pupils before and after school.
+We are very fortunate that teachers and members of staff have volunteered their time to help the children in previous years and as a result, we might be able to offer very small, focused sessions for some of our pupils before and after school.
 We will keep you updated about this throughout the year.